World’s top golfer takes honors at Kingdom’s Royal Greens

 Dustin Johnson rules in desert swing through King Abdullah Economic City.

-U.S. golfer Dustin Johnson, ranked number one in the world won the Saudi Invitational for the second time.
-Finishing two strokes ahead of Englishman Justin Rose, and fellow American Tony Finau.
+U.S. golfer Dustin Johnson, ranked No. 1 in the world, won the Saudi Invitational for the second time, finishing two strokes ahead of Englishman Justin Rose and fellow American Tony Finau.

-Johnson took the tournament lead on Saturday following Friday’s shortened round due to weather by shooting a four under par 66, giving him a two-stroke lead going into Sunday’s final round.
+Johnson took the tournament lead on Saturday following Friday’s weather-shortened round, shooting a four under par 66 for a two-stroke lead going into Sunday’s final round.

 Golf in Saudi Arabia can trace its origins to the early oilmen of Aramco, many of whom were avid golfers and fashioned sand courses to play the game.
 The legacy of the company’s support for the game of golf continues with an announcement of a sponsorship of a fully sanctioned Ladies European Tour set to take place in 2021.